dave45678/Lesson15/IntroToSpringBoot/Lesson22.md

 # Lesson 22 - Automatically adding records to database when the Application Loads
 ## Walkthrough

-1. Take an existing application
+1. Take an existing application like Lesson 21

 2. Add a DataLoader Class
     * Right-click on  and click New -> Class